Blue-Ocean-MCSPA/link-learning/README.md

 # 🖥️ LinkLearning

-This project is a full-stack application that aims to be a 1-to-1 clone of a Disney website's item details [page](https://www.disneystore.com/star-wars-the-force-awakens-loungefly-backpack-disney100-442031181363.html), focusing on design accuracy and functionality replication.
-It uses an external PostgreSQL database for the backend and React/Next.js for the frontend.
+This project is a full-stack application that aims to simulate the business needs of a client-to-engineering-team relationship.
+The client requested a minimally viable product for a learning app within their education services, emphasizing functionality, modern design, and authentication/session management.
+Link Learning uses a Vercel-hosted PostgreSQL database and Next.js for the frontend.

 ## 🚀 Getting Started

-To get a copy of the project up and running on your local machine for development and testing purposes, follow these steps below and reference the project's [wiki](https://github.com/Control-Alt-Defeat-MCSP2312/disney-clone/wiki) for questions.
+To get a copy of the project up and running on your local machine for development and testing purposes, follow these steps [below](https://github.com/Blue-Ocean-MCSPA/link-learning/blob/main/README.md#-installing).

 ### 📋 Prerequisites